brianreumere/ansible-install-from-url/README.md

 ## Overview

 Downloads a file from a given URL, unarchives it, and runs a set of install commands to install it.
 If the install command succeeds, sets custom persistent facts in [`/etc/ansible/facts.d`](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_vars_facts.html#facts-d-or-local-facts) to indicate that the the software is installed and specify which version is installed.
-If the version is subsequently changed, the download and install steps will run again.
-Otherwise, a reinstall can be performed by manually editing the custom facts on the target host (either removing them or setting the installed fact to `false`).
+If the version is subsequently changed, or if any files or directories included in the `creates` list are removed, the download and install steps will run again.
+Otherwise, a reinstall can be performed by setting `force_install` to `true`.

 ## Variables